mcneel/acadia_2024_script-to-deploy/README.md

 | [Esther Rubio Madroñal (Grimshaw)](https://www.linkedin.com/in/esther-rubio-madro%C3%B1al-275776129/) | [Ivana Petrusevski (Grimshaw)](https://www.linkedin.com/in/ivana-petrusevski-77a84b121/) | [Jeffrey Moser (Grimshaw)](https://www.linkedin.com/in/jeffrey-moser-823b39135/) | [Ehsan Iran-Nejad (McNeel)](https://www.linkedin.com/in/eirannejad/) | [Luis E. Fraguada (McNeel)](https://www.linkedin.com/in/fraguada/) |

 ​
+## Project

+The scripts and definitions in this repository are a collection of tools we've developed to show off the functionality of the new Rhino ScriptEditor.
+We have used python, csharp, and gh definitons to create the commands.

+The toolkit contains the following scripts:

+- [**WT_CalculateMetrics.gh**](src/commands/WT_CalculateMetrics.gh) - This GH definition reads obejcts from the current model, organizes them, calculates certain metrics like GFA, and then populates the object's user strings with these metrics.
+Finally the objects are updated in the Rhino model.
+- [**WT_GenerateLayouts.cs**](src/commands/WT_GenerateLayouts.cs) - This script generates a layout with two details for each Zone and Plot in the reference 3d model.
+Some of the functionality of this script is referenced from a library called [WT_LayoutTools.cs](src/libraries/layout/WT_LayoutTools.cs)
+- [**WT_ExportCSV.gh**](src/commands/WT_ExportToCSV.gh) - This GH definition exports a csv file with the object user strings from the reference model.
+- [**WT_PrintLayouts.cs**](src/commands/WT_PrintLayouts.cs) - This script prints all of the existing layouts in the current file to one PDF.
+Depends on functionality in [WT_LayoutTools.cs](src/libraries/layout/WT_LayoutTools.cs)
+- [**WT_LayoutTools**](src/libraries/layout/WT_LayoutTools.cs) - A library containing some of the functionality used by the scripts in the toolkit.
+- [**WT_DeleteAllUserStrings.py**](src/commands/WT_DeleteAllUserStrings.py) - As the name suggests, this script deletes all of the user strings on all of the objects in the current model.
+- [**WT_DeleteLayouts.py**](src/commands/WT_DeleteLayouts.py) - This script deletes all of the existing layouts in the current model.
+- [**WT_RemoveObjectDisplayModeOverrides.cs**](src/commands/WT_RemoveObjectDisplayModeOverrides.cs) - We found that as we were working on the reference model, objects were accumulating DisplayModeOverrides from the WT_GenerateLayouts script and generating layouts became very slow on Windows.
+This deletes any Display Mode Overrides from all objects in the current model

+Additionally, there are a few other files of interest in the repository:

+- [**ref/24.11.05_MasterplanBuildings_Start.3dm.zip**](ref/24.11.05_MasterplanBuildings_Start.3dm.zip) - The reference model we will use for demonstrating how the toolkit works.
+- [**ref/Rendered_WS.ini**](ref/Rendered_WS.ini) - The display mode for focused objects in layout details.
+- [**ref/Arctic_WS.ini**](ref/Arctic_WS.ini) - The display mode override for objects not in focus in layout details.
+- [**.github/workflows/workflow_ci.yml**](.github/workflows/workflow_ci.yml) - The workflow file describing the actions to take on each push or pull request to this repository.
+Each time there is a new commit, this workflow runs and the result is a yak package artifact.
+- [**.github/workflows/workflow_deploy.yml**](.github/workflows/workflow_deploy.yml) - The workflow file describing the actions to take when we want to deploy this package to the public Package Manager.
+This workflow is activated on the push of a button.
 ​

 ​